TrisPatt/hangman/README.md

 # Hangman Movie Game

-Hangman- The movie edition is a Python terminal game which runs on the Code Institute mock terminal in Heroku.
+Hangman- The Movie Edition is a Python terminal game which runs on the Code Institute mock terminal in Heroku.

 Users can try to guess the hidden movie title by guessing letters within the word before their lives run out.